SURFING AROUND ORCAS IN RAGLAN

 What: Surfing (Longboard / Shortboard)

 Since my first visit to Raglan, about this time last year, I can't stay away.
 If the name rings a bell, chances are it's because it was put on the map in Bruce Brown's cult surfing documentary film, The Endless Summer (1966).
-You might get the impression that the best time of year to visit for surfing is between March and June, if checking a few sites including Surf-forecast.
-But honestly, it's consistent all year.
+Some sites might give you the impression that the best time of year to visit for surfing is between March and June, but honestly, it's consistent all year.
 If dreamy cruisey longboarding in a 2mm shorty suit, one piece or boardies in the summer is your jam, Raglan is a place you'll likely want to tick off if you're this way of the world.
-Just be aware, it can also get BIG.
-One particular bay here is world-renowned reserve and hosts surf comps which are, as you can imagine, incredible to watch.
-As it happens, I've spent the last few days riding 2-4ft peelers in beautiful 28° weather - heaps of fun with my 6'9 Anderson Fish; Pamela.
+Saying that, it can also get BIG.
+One particular bay here is a world-renowned reserve and hosts surf comps which are incredible to watch.
+Personally, I've spent the last few days riding 2-4ft peelers in beautiful 28°C weather - heaps of fun with my 6'9 Anderson Fish; Pamela.

-On a similar note, it's a bit of a thing not to give away the exact location of surf spots.
+On a related note, it's a bit of a thing not to give away the exact location of surf spots.
 Why?
-It's courteous and helps keep secret locals' haunts, well, secret.
+It's a courtesy thing to help keep locals' favourite breaks from being overrun while still sharing the stoke.
 That's why I'll mention a region in my posts or talk about well-known area, but try to keep it general.

-If you do visit, there are also a few gems to discover in this fantastic little town.
-Whether you're after great coffee, food or a lager post surf, Raglan's got you.
-There are also some awesome surf shops and boutiques to discover, as well as other outdoor adventure sports with organised trips and schools.
-(Who knows, maybe the next time I'm here, I'll have managed to squeeze in another sport too, especially if the surf's blown out).
-One more thing - the sunsets happen to be stunning.
+If you do visit Raglan, there are also a few gems to discover in this fantastic little town.
+Think great coffee, tasty food, drinks with a view, surf shops and boutiques.
+There are also other outdoor adventure sports to be tried, often run by local companies who organise trips.
+Maybe the next time I'm here, I'll have managed to squeeze in one of these, especially if the surf's blown out!

 That’s a wrap on today's Sports Nut Soph blog entry, cheers heaps for stopping by.
 If you feel like getting social, or you're just plain curious to see a few behind-the-scenes of what I'm up to on the journeys, follow @sportsnutsoph on Instagram.
 You can also subscribe to my newsletter for upcoming trip itineraries, tips on where to go when for what and other exciting info... like my shop *COMING SOON* .